Abstract Figures in the Windows of the Leeds City Museum

 I took advantage of the workshops that were available and became a regular working away in them.
 I used most of them throughout my three years, including making the two large sculptures currently at Leeds City Museum.
 There were many things I enjoyed outside of the studio and it was important to take in a new city and take your course seriously, but also enjoy your time and utilise your time during study and in your social hours.

 Goldsmiths has enabled me to push the boat with my work and my degree has expanded my knowledge and life experience.
 It enabled me to really explore my practice, into familiar and unfamiliar territory and has opened me towards creative jobs.
-I have had a number of exhibitions whilst at Goldsmiths and afterward including currently exhibiting my works at the Window Frame Project.
+I have had a number of exhibitions whilst at Goldsmiths and afterwards including currently exhibiting my works at the Window Frame Project.

 The Window Frame project gives artists living, working or studying in Yorkshire the opportunity to exhibit their work in the main entrance at Leeds City Museum, and I have been chosen to show my work there until 2 July 2017.
-It is a great opportunity, and great exposure for me.
+It is a great opportunity and great exposure for me.
 I am proud to have my work in a museum, especially one right next door to my study of art foundation, Leeds College of Art.
 My time as an artist before Goldsmiths was fantastic, studying and living in Leeds.
-Leeds opened the doors for me and so to has Goldsmiths, and it is great to come full circle exhibiting where it all began with pieces I created at Goldsmiths.
+Leeds opened the doors for me and so too has Goldsmiths, and it is great to come full circle exhibiting where it all began with pieces I created at Goldsmiths.